Stéphan Barron

 CONTACT, Planetary artwork by Stéphan Barron.
 "Two seemingly unconnected copper plates in two different locations.
 When a someone places a hand on the first plate, the second will begin to warm up".

 Stéphan Barron is a contemporary artist.
-He developed through his artworks since the 1980s the ideas of Planetary Art and Technoromanticism.
+He has developed the ideas of Planetary Art and Technoromanticism through his artworks since the 1980s.
 Planetary Art is an art form which takes the Earth in its planetary dimension as its basis for artistic creation.
-Technoromanticism is the theory of links between art and new technologies, within the context of the threats posed to Nature by technoscience and economic development.
+Technoromanticism is the theory of links between art and new technologies within the context of the threats posed to nature by technoscience and economic development.
 Technoromanticism also seeks to analyse the return of the human body within technological arts, formulating the hypothesis that a technological society needs a corporeal rebalancing of perceptions.

-"Stéphan Barron occupies, in Europe, a prominent place in the search for a spatio-temporal definition of the video image."
+According to art critic Pierre Restany, "Stéphan Barron occupies, in Europe, a prominent place in the search for a spatio-temporal definition of the video image."

 Selected works and projects

-All these artworks are documented in Stéphan Barron's HDR on the Technoromanticism website.
+All artworks are documented in Barron's HDR on the Technoromanticism website.